-That's why it's crucial to begin with, the bare minimum - the essential elements required to produce a coherent user experience.
+That's why it's crucial to begin with the bare minimum.
+Essential elements required to produce a coherent user experience.
 Doing so lets you ship the first screens and get your design system off the ground.
 Rather than attempting to create everything at once and getting bogged down in details, starting with the minimum allows for iteration and gradually adding additional elements as needed.

 It's common for designers to kickstart their design system with a button component.
 While this may seem like a logical starting point, it may not necessarily significantly impact the project.
 Instead, take the time to identify the one component that will solve a problem or save time in a feature's development.
 This targeted approach will maximise delivery output and value while keeping stakeholders satisfied.

 Repeat messaging until you’re sick of it

 Creating a design system is about designing the elements and communicating the approach to the team and stakeholders.
 Repeating the messaging is vital until everyone is on board and understands the system.

 This means explaining the design choices' reasoning and the system's benefits.
 Previously I've used Slack or internal social networks to share updates from the design system team and to gather feedback.
 But I've also tried sharing updates via email every other month; some colleagues mentioned this was the only email they enjoyed reading.

 When you're sick of hearing yourself repeat a message, it must be finally sticking with your audience.
 Repeat your design principles, reiterate the goals and continue to share the design system's mission for maximum support.

 A tool for easy collaboration and versioning is crucial when creating a design system (Figma, anyone?).
 This means more than one designers can contribute to the design system simultaneously and see real-time changes.